Lesson Plan - Get It!

 - What countries were on the Allied side during World War II (WWII)?

-Discuss what you think with your teacher or parent.
+Discuss your thoughts with someone.
 Look at the November 1942 world map below showing Western allies in blue, Soviet and allies in red, and Axis in black.

 - Which countries were part of the Allied side?